 Harley has been talking about LEGOLAND Windsor for a long time.
 Now we watch a lot more of channels like Nick Jr. and Disney Channel he’s forever seeing the adverts and is a little bit obsessed with LEGO.
 He also saw a Ryan’s Toy Review video where he visited the Florida park and well if Ryan’s been there, he wants to too!
+So we decided to visit LEGOLAND Windsor with a toddler and baby.

 We booked a mid-week overnight stay at the LEGOLAND Resort Hotel, which included park tickets for the following day as the park was closed the day we arrived.
 Our Pirate-themed room (upgraded to a park view room, which Harley loved) was every LEGO fan’s dream.
 A box of LEGO for Harley to play with, a treasure hunt, which ended with a small prize in a treasure chest and lots of LEGO wall models.
 Harley was in total awe.